 - Limit chemical use.
 Remember that storm drains lead directly to streams.
 Apply herbicides, insecticides, and fertilizers only in the smallest amounts necessary and only when absolutely needed.
-Always follow the instructions on the labels.
+Always follow the instructions on the label.
 Avoid using any chemicals near water sources and storm drains, unless labeled for such use.
-Rinse excess or spilled fertilizer off your driveway onto the lawn so it does not wash into storm drains when it rains.
+Rinse excess or spilled fertilizer off your driveway onto the lawn so that it does not wash into storm drains when it rains.
 If your car is leaking oil, repair it and clean up the spill so that the oil does not wash into streams.

 Providing Shelter for Herps

-Log and Brush Piles
+Log and Brush Piles (Figure 14)

 You don’t have to limit your desire to share the land with herps to your own backyard.
 Encourage your neighborhood, community, or town to engage in responsible, wildlife-sensitive development.
 Urge developers to limit chemical use and landscape with native plants.
-Other wildlife-friendly practices developers can incorporate into their plans include:
+Other wildlife-friendly practices that developers can incorporate into their plans include:

 - Leave or create safe corridors between habitat patches.
-Amphibians need both wet and dry sites, and they need to be able to move back and forth between these areas freely.
+Amphibians need both wet and dry sites, and they need to be able to move back and forth freely between these areas.
 Reptiles need to be able to disperse to mate and breed.
 Corridors between habitat patches should not be intersected by roads, should have adequate cover, and are most effective if they are at least 300 feet wide.